For female patients:

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking diclofenac and misoprostol,

 - talk to your doctor if you need to take an antacid during your treatment with diclofenac and misoprostol.
 You should not take antacids that contain magnesium (Mylanta, others).
-Your doctor may tell you that you can take an antacid that contains aluminum or calcium.

 - tell your doctor if you are breast-feeding.